-6.3 Eligibility Criteria for Principal Investigators
+6.2 Eligibility Criteria for Principal Investigators

-Individuals recommended for principal investigator or co-principal investigator status on a research, training, or public service project must possess qualifications that satisfy the general standards of research competence.
+Individuals recommended for principal investigator or co-principal investigator status on a research, training, or public service project must possess qualifications which satisfy the general standards of research competence.
 Individuals recommended as project directors must be competent in the project area.

-Individuals with faculty rank or other qualified A-State employees may serve as principal investigators, co-principal investigators, or project directors on proposals submitted to any outside funding agency in support of research, training, or other sponsored activities.
+Individuals with faculty rank or other qualified ASU employees may serve as principal investigators, co-principal investigators, or project directors on proposals submitted to any outside funding agency in support of research, training, or other sponsored activities.
 Candidates for these leadership roles must have appropriate academic or experiential credentials and must have primary responsibility for the design, execution, and management of the project.
+Requests that are based solely upon rank or position will not be considered.

-Candidates for principal investigator must obtain the approval of the Department Chair and the Dean or equivalent administrators to serve in a leadership capacity during the grant or contract submission process.
-Candidates are strongly encouraged to talk to their chairs or comparable administrators well in advance of grant submission.
-Chairs should encourage their faculty to submit grant proposals.
-When discussing proposal ideas with faculty members, chairs should include consideration of the overall merits of the proposed project and whether it: 1) assists the department and the University to achieve their educational, research, or public service goals; and 2) makes use of University resources in a manner that is consistent with departmental goals and objectives.
+Candidates for principal investigator et al, obtain the approval of the Department Chair and the Dean or equivalent administrators to serve in a leadership capacity during the grant or contract submission process.
+Candidates, however, are strongly encouraged to talk to their chairs or comparable administrators well in advance of grant submission.

-6.4 Delegation of Principal Investigator Responsibilities
+The review process should include consideration of the overall merits of the program and whether it: 1) assists the department and the University to achieve their educational, research, or public service goals; and 2) makes use of University resources in a manner that is consistent with departmental goals and objectives

-Primary responsibility for a project is vested in principal investigators, co-principal investigators, and project directors and may not be relinquished nor delegated explicitly or implicitly without the support and direction of the Vice Provost for Research, Innovation, and Discovery and the sponsoring agency.
+6.3 Delegation of Principal Investigator Responsibilities

-6.5 Cost Sharing/Matching
+Primary responsibility for a project is vested in principal investigators, co-principal investigators, and project directors and may not be relinquished nor delegated explicitly or implicitly without the support and direction of the Associate Vice Chancellor for Research and the sponsoring agency.

-A-State recognizes that certain grant, contract, and cooperative agreement awards may require cost sharing, either through the use of internal funds, in-kind resources, or other external sources.
+6.4 Cost Sharing/Matching

+ASU recognizes that certain grant, contract, and cooperative agreement awards may require cost sharing, either through the use of internal funds, in-kind resources, or other external sources.
 Including cost sharing in a proposal may increase the likelihood that a project will be funded and demonstrates the University's commitment to the project.
-However, cost sharing implies at least some redistribution of department or college resources to support a specific sponsored agreement.
+However, cost sharing implies at least some redistribution of department or school resources to support a specific sponsored agreement.
 Because these resources are often scarce, it is important not to over-commit funds when the sponsor does not require them and when the project can be completed without them.
-It should also be noted that cost sharing commitments have an effect on calculation of the A-State's Facilities and Administration rate, since they are included in the research base and excluded from F&A recovery.
+It should also be noted that cost sharing commitments have an effect on calculation of the University's Facilities and Administrative rate since they are included in the research base and excluded from F&A recovery.